renpy/renpy/sphinx/source/side_image.rst

 Variations
 ----------

-There are two variants of side image support that can be selected - either alone or together - using config variables:
+There are a number of attributes of side images that can be controlled using config variables.

 .. var:: config.side_image_tag = None